-Back in May we reported on Road Grand Tours, a cycling simulator that promised to take on market leader Zwift with realistic graphics and an immersive training and racing experience.
+Back in May we reported on RGT Cycling, a cycling simulator that promised to take on market leader Zwift with realistic graphics and an immersive training and racing experience.
 RGT has now officially launched and despite previous hints of a subscription model, it remains completely free to users for now.

 The platform features “six of cycling’s most iconic roads along with realistic graphics, customisable avatars and accurate drafting dynamics”.
 It’s even compatible with the Oculus Rift VR headset.